-CONTENTS ii 4.12 Convert XML to YXML 30
+4.11 Output the version identifier of the Isabelle distribution 30 4.12 Convert XML to YXML 30

 The Isabelle system environment

 This manual describes Isabelle together with related tools and user interfaces as seen from a system oriented view.
 See also the Isabelle/Isar Reference Manual [4] for the actual Isabelle input language and related concepts.